KurtE/Raspberry_Pi/Readme.md

 Also some devices require special permissions or the like to work properly.
 Example USB serial devices need permission.
 You can either get this by running the command using sudo, or you in this case you can add the user to the dialout group: sudo adduser kurt dialout

+To find out which group you may need for a device, do a ls -l for the device.
+Example:
+    kurt@raspberrypi ~ $ ls -l /dev/ttyUSB*
+    crw-rw---T 1 root dialout 188, 0 Dec 31  1969 /dev/ttyUSB0
+    crw-rw---T 1 root dialout 188, 1 Jun 25 08:30 /dev/ttyUSB1

 To list a complete list of users and groups you can try: cat /etc/passwd | cut -d: -f1